A Momentary Lapse of Reason: Tour

-Pink Floyd decided to tour for the album before it was complete.
+Pink Floyd toured for A Momentary Lapse of Reason before it was complete.
 Early rehearsals were chaotic; Mason and Wright were out of practice, and, realising he had taken on too much work, Gilmour asked Ezrin to take charge.
+Gilmour and Mason funded the start-up costs; Mason, separated from his wife, used his Ferrari 250 GTO as collateral.
 Matters were complicated when Waters contacted several US promoters and threatened to sue if they used the Pink Floyd name.
-Gilmour and Mason funded the start-up costs; Mason, separated from his wife, used his Ferrari 250 GTO as collateral.
 Some promoters were offended by Waters' threat, and several months later 60,000 tickets went on sale in Toronto, selling out within hours.

 As the new line-up (with Wright) toured throughout North America, Waters' Radio K.A.O.S. tour was sometimes close by.
 Waters forbade the members of Pink Floyd to attend his concerts, which were generally in smaller venues.
 Waters also issued a writ for copyright fees for use of the Pink Floyd flying pig; Pink Floyd responded by attaching a huge set of male genitalia to the balloon's underside to distinguish it from Waters' design.
 By November 1987, Waters had given up, and on 23 December a legal settlement was reached at a meeting on Astoria.

 The Momentary Lapse tour beat box office records in every US venue it booked, and was the most successful US tour that year.
 Tours of Australia, Japan, and Europe followed, before two more tours of the US.
 Almost every venue was sold out.
 A live album, Delicate Sound of Thunder, was released on 22 November 1988, followed in June 1989 by a concert video.
 A few days later, the live album was played in orbit, on board Soyuz TM-7.
 The tour eventually came to an end by closing the Silver Clef Award Winners Concert, at Knebworth Park on 30 June 1990, after 200 performances, a gross audience of 4.25 million fans, and box office receipts of more than £60 million (not including merchandising).
 The tour included a free performance on a barge floating on the Grand Canal in Venice, Italy.

 Track listing

-All lead vocals performed by David Gilmour except where noted.
+All tracks are written and co-written by David Gilmour; co-writers are listed alongside.